Subspace power method for symmetric tensor decomposition: Algorithm Description

-\textsc{Power Method} and \textsc{Deflate} repeat as subroutines, such that each tensor component $(\lambda_i, \pm a_i)$ is removed one at a time, until all components have been found.
-The entire algorithm is specified by the following pseudocode.
+\textsc{Power Method} and \textsc{Deflate} repeat as subroutines, such that each CP component $(\lambda_i, \a_{i})$ is removed one at a time, until all components have been found.
+The full Subspace Power Method is detailed in \cref{alg:estd} below.